FloMazel/PD_FD/README.md

 In this repository, we provide three files:

-- CreateImbalancedTrees.R, which enable the user to create imbalanced trees of a given size
+- **CreateImbalancedTrees.R**, which enable the user to create imbalanced trees of a given size
-- FunctionsToLoad.R, which contains functions needed to run the PD/FD analysis
+- **FunctionsToLoad.R**, which contains functions needed to run the PD/FD analysis
-- RunAnalysis.R which run the entire analysis given a set of parameters
+- **RunAnalysis.R**, which run the entire analysis given a set of parameters
   - size and type of the phylogenetic tree,
   - number of traits,
   - model of trait evolution and its parameters